 The more search terms you can rank for, the more traffic you can get.

-All in all, your online business relies on search engine ranking for success.
+All in all, your online business relies on search engine rankings for success.
 You can certainly generate traffic from content marketing, but you won’t get anywhere near as much traffic as you can generate by ranking high in the SERPs.
 Although, content marketing, when used for link building, is actually part of ranking high in the SERPs.
 It’s all interconnected.

 Just because your web pages exist doesn’t mean they’ll be indexed.
 Likewise, just because your web pages are indexed doesn’t mean they’ll rank.
-While you can submit your site to get indexed quickly, it takes a strong SEO strategy over time to get your pages to rank.
+While you can submit your site to get indexed quickly, it takes a strong SEO strategies over time to get your pages to rank.

 There are countless factors that affect indexing and ranking and only a handful are in your control.
 For example, redirects can prevent Google from indexing your pages.
 If Googlebot has to traverse through multiple redirects it’s considered a “redirect chain.”
 You can’t change the way Googlebot views redirect chains.